tysonzero/c-ann/README.md

 If the move is not possible it will try and get as close as possible.

-Next it will repeate the process.
+Next it will repeat the process.